-Visiting the Monument
+Visiting Perry’s Monument

 Park Rangers are on hand to answer any questions visitors may have and inform them of the history of this column.
-Visitors can gaze along the largest undefended border in the world, a five mile stretch between Canada and the United States.
+Visitors can gaze along the longest undefended border in the world, a five mile stretch between Canada and the United States.

 “Don’t Give Up The Ship”

-Severely outnumbered during the Battle of Lake Erie, Naval Commander Oliver Hazard Perry and his troops held fast against the British troops.
+Severely outnumbered during the Battle of Lake Erie, Naval Commander Oliver Hazard Perry and his troops held fast against the British fleet.
 His famous line “don’t give up the ship” is now memorialized on souvenirs and flags throughout the island.

-Sue R: “In addition to being impressive, the Peace Memorial offers beautiful views of the islands surrounding Put In Bay.
+Sue R: “In addition to being impressive, Perry’s Victory Monument offers beautiful views of the islands surrounding Put In Bay.
 I hadn’t realized that this is a National Park.
 After going to the top of the 317 foot tower, we visited the museum which is close to the property.
 They offered a 15 minute movie that gave you the historic significance of Lake Erie and the battle that the Peace Memorial commemorates.
 The entrance is only $7 per person and it’s good for a whole week.
 The visit is well worth your time and the history behind it is something most of us never learned in school.”

-David W: “See where American history changed…more or less, that is – the actual battle was (of course) in the lake.
-But a visit to this excellent historic site is worth the effort (which is, admittedly, considerable because it’s on an island).
-The movie and excellent museum displays tell the story of the Battle of Lake Erie, which changed the course of the War of 1812 and ensured that Michigan, Wisconsin, and other northern territories would be American, rather than British, soil.
+David W: “ A visit to this excellent historic site is worth the effort.
+The movie and excellent museum displays tell the story of the Battle of Lake Erie, which changed the course of the War of 1812 and ensured that Michigan, Wisconsin, and other northern territories would be American, rather than British soil.
 The staff is enthusiastic and helpful in making visitors of every interest level feel welcome.
 This great place is worth a visit for so much more.”